SashaChish/clario-ui/README.md

-# First first install dependency
+# First install dependency
  yarn / npm install

-# Next, run the development server:
+# Next run the development server:
 npm / yarn run dev
 Open http://localhost:5173 with your browser to see the result.